cerana/cerana/architecture/task-subsystem/README.md

 Tasks are designed to provide success or failure after what they attempt to do, and all tasks should have procedures to follow in the event of both.

 ## The Code
 There are two types of software involved in the system: The Task Coordinator (only one), and Task Providers (one or more).
 All pieces of code run conceptually as containers, but with a specially bind mounted socket directory where they can interact locally through sockets **(/task-sockets/$provider_$priority_$taskname.socket)**.
-The running task-coordinator and task-providers are treated like every other process on the system, and as such the management is subject to [process management](../process-management)
+The running task-coordinator and task-providers are treated like every other process on the system and are subject to [process management](../process-management).

 ### Task Coodinator
 The task coordinator's simple job is to allow anything to request a task, and get data from the outcome.
 The task coordinator listens two ways: